camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 ## Create a process instance

-We are ready to create a first instance of the deployed process.
+We are ready to create our first instance of the deployed process.

-A process instance is created of a specific version of the process, which can be set on creation.
+A process instance is created by a specific version of the process, which can be set on creation.

 ```go
 	// After the process is deployed.